manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	## Clone and fork out-of-sync - [push origin failed]

 	**Problem statement**
-	You made changes in your clone (local repo) and want to merge them with the fork (origin).
+	You made changes to your clone (local repo) and want to merge them with the fork (origin).
 You did `commit to main` and then *`push origin`* to update the fork from the clone but it returns an error.

 	<if type="gitdesktop">
 	![Update fork from clone rejected](./images/desktop/clone-out-of-sync-01-push-failed.jpg " ")